Ancient Egypt: Burial customs

 By the New Kingdom, the ancient Egyptians had perfected the art of mummification; the best technique took 70 days and involved removing the internal organs, removing the brain through the nose, and desiccating the body in a mixture of salts called natron.
 The body was then wrapped in linen with protective amulets inserted between layers and placed in a decorated anthropoid coffin.
 Mummies of the Late Period were also placed in painted cartonnage mummy cases.
 Actual preservation practices declined during the Ptolemaic and Roman eras, while greater emphasis was placed on the outer appearance of the mummy, which was decorated.

 Wealthy Egyptians were buried with larger quantities of luxury items, but all burials, regardless of social status, included goods for the deceased.
-Funerary texts were often included in the grave, and, beginning in the New Kingdom, so were shabti statues that were believed to perform manual labor for them in the afterlife.
+Funerary texts were often included in the grave, and, beginning in the New Kingdom, so were ushabti statues that were believed to perform manual labor for them in the afterlife.
 Rituals in which the deceased was magically re-animated accompanied burials.
 After burial, living relatives were expected to occasionally bring food to the tomb and recite prayers on behalf of the deceased.